Assaf Dahdah +

 Assaf Dahdah is a geographer, CNRS researcher in laboratoire UMR 5281 ART-Dev and associated to laboratoire UMR 7317 TELEMME.
 Defended in 2015 at Aix-Marseille Université, his PhD focused on migration issues and urban inequalities in Beirut.
 Based on a comparison approach he analyzes the exile experiences in Marseille, Beirut and Mersin (Turkey).
 Click here to learn more.

 Chaghig Arzoumanian +

 Chaghig Arzoumanian is a filmmaker and film editor who works between Paris and Beirut.
 Her first feature film, Geographies, premiered at the Cinéma du Réel.
 She has also edited several films, such as Crossing the Seventh Gate directed by Ali Essafi, which was screened at the Berlinale Forum in 2017.
-She is currently pursuing a Ph.D. in Film Aesthetics at the University of Paris 8.
+She pursued a Ph.D. in Film Aesthetics at the University of Paris 8.

 Anaïs Farine +

 Anaïs Farine is a Ph.D. candidate in Film Studies (University Paris 3 - Sorbonne Nouvelle).
 She has published articles in a number of journals (Revue des mondes musulmans et de la Méditerranée, Anik: Portuguese Journal of the Moving Image, Africultures) and in the publication Jeux sérieux.
 Cinéma et arts contemporains transforment l'essai.